 You can walk through ancient streets, check out the famous Trinity College, and even see the Book of Kells.
 It’s also super friendly and has lots of places to grab a bite or listen to live music.

 For those fans of Guinness, the oldest and still operating Guinness factory is located in Dublin.
-If you enjoy museums, don’t forget visit to EPIC The Irish Emigration Museum.
+If you enjoy museums, don’t forget to visit EPIC, The Irish Emigration Museum.

 Since you’ll have plenty of time in Dublin, I recommend you also explore the Southeast region of Ireland.
 The coastal cities of Wexford, Waterford, and Arklow are charming places if you want to get out of crowded and touristy areas.